Making changes to your home

-You don't need to request consent for works which are deemed to be minor in nature or form part of obligations under your tenancy agreement.
+You don't need to request consent for works which are deemed to be minor in nature or form part of obligations within your tenancy agreement.
 Typical examples are listed below; however, if the work you're planning isn't listed, please fill out the form below:

 - Internal decorations